Factoring the confluence of crises into business planning, business leaders rely on agility and empathy during uncertain times.

 All around the world, inflation is having an impact.
-The rise in costs of oil, food and almost everything else — combined with lingering supply chain disruptions, geopolitical tensions, floods and other extreme weather, and the persistent pandemic — increases the risk of a global recession and places pressure on organisations to adjust their financial strategies.
+The rise in costs of oil, food and almost everything else — combined with lingering supply chain disruptions, geopolitical tensions, floods and other extreme weather, and the persistent pandemic — increases the risk of a global recession and places pressure on organizations to adjust their financial strategies.

 Mercer’s latest study — canvassing the views of more than 400 CEO/CFOs from around the world — confirmed that, despite entering a global slowdown and facing escalating talent challenges, most executives are still bullish about growth in 2023.
-Are there lessons learnt from past downturns that are driving this confidence?
+Are there lessons learned from past downturns that are driving this confidence?
 What strategies are they implementing to manage through this period?
 And will these strategies change if we enter a deeper recession?

-Kate Bravery, global advisory solutions & insights leader at Mercer, sat down with Martine Ferland, president and chief executive officer at Mercer, to discuss the findings and hear her insights into how executives and boards can maintain growth during an uncertain economic and business climate.
+Kate Bravery, global advisory solutions & insights leader at Mercer, sat down with Martine Ferland, chief executive officer at Mercer, to discuss the findings and hear her insights into how executives and boards can maintain growth during an uncertain economic and business climate.

 BRAVERY: Based on our recent study, 87% of the C-suite believes we are in (or about to enter) a recession.
 Most of them anticipate that inflation levels will decrease or stay the same in 2023, and for many, inflationary pressures are top of mind.
 Martine, how does this business environment impact strategic planning discussions and near-term investment decisions?